MikeHannon/DjangoDeployment/readme.md

 Run `cd ..` to get back to the folder that holds `manage.py`.
 Make sure your virtual environment is activated!

 ```bash
 (venv) ubuntu@54.162.31.253:~myRepoName$ python manage.py collectstatic #say yes
 ```
 ## Step 7: Gunicorn

-Now let's test gunicorn by `cd ..` up one level and then enter the following:
+Now let's test gunicorn, make sure you are in your repo folder and then enter the following:

 ```bash
 (venv) ubuntu@54.162.31.253:~myRepoName$ gunicorn --bind 0.0.0.0:8000 {{projectName}}.wsgi:application